 You may want to think about the legal hidden costs your land may have as you start the rewilding process.
 For example, woodland at the border of your land may grow over public property such as roads, and therefore will have to be managed.

 It’s also worth considering the legal implications of your rewilding project when initially buying the land.
 See our guide on buying land for detail on buying land the right way.

 How to start your rewilding project

-Once you’ve completed the initial hard work, you’ll be able to relax and admire your land as your very own cluster of nature begins to take care of itself within its own unique ecosystem, not only acting as a key conservation effort but also helping to fight the climate crisis.
+Once you’ve completed the initial hard work, you’ll be able to relax and admire your land as your very own cluster of wild nature begins to take care of itself within its own unique ecosystem, not only acting as a key conservation effort but also helping to fight the climate crisis.